DanielleRosano/DanielleRosano.github.io/README.md

 ![chart](https://github.com/DanielleRosano/DanielleRosano.github.io/blob/master/EnrollmentChart.png?raw=true)

 # Spotify's Top Songs 2019
-The bar chart below shows the most streamed songs on Spotify in 2019.
+The bar chart below shows the top 5 most streamed songs on Spotify in 2019.
+To demonstrate the number of streams, the numbers are divided by 1 million to easily understand the amount for each song and to easily compare them.
+The information is from an article by Forbes, which lists the most streamed artists, albums, and songs in 2019 on Spotify.
+I collected the data about the most streamed songs and put them into a spreadsheet that I then created into a bar chart as seen below.
 ![chart](https://github.com/DanielleRosano/DanielleRosano.github.io/blob/master/topsongs.png?raw=true)